-On the first day, we will meet a little later...around 9:30-10:00, since some painters are coming in on the morning ferry.
+On the first day, we will meet a little later...(around 9:30), since some painters are coming in on the morning ferry.
 (I usually start a demos around 9:00 am).
-We will meet at the Monhegan House.
-I will be out on the porch.
+We will meet at the Herb Kallem Studio, where we are staying... a little past the The Monhegan House and the Church, keep right (not towards Lobster Cove or the Brewery:) on the circle that goes along the harbor, The cottage is on the Right.
+I will be out front.
 We will walk to Fish Beach, Swim Beach, or someplace else nearby for my demonstration.

 Art Supplies: The Lupine Gallery has some art supplies, like mineral spirits, a small selection of canvas boards, a few tubes of pain, and brushes, but it's best to bring your own, since you never be sure what they have, and it's more expensive.

-I bring: one tube of every color on my palette (not always a new tube), plus a large tube of white (Utrecht White or Utrecht Flake White) along with a tube of Underpainting White or Alkyd White.
+I bring: one tube of every color on my palette (not always a new tube), plus a large tube of white.
 I sometimes use a combination of regular white & under painting white as my white. it gives the white a nice consistency and white is the slowest paint to dry.
 You don't have to bring all my colors.
 One color I use a lot is the Phthalo Green Yellow Shade (sometimes called Phthalo Emerald) Gamblin, WN, and Rembrandt all make this color.